lunatsukiii/lunatsukiii/README.md

 ## Who am I?

-Hi, I'm Luna, an artist and beginner coder, mainly interested in making games, with a big dream to work in the video game industry in the future.
+Hi, I'm Luna, an artist and beginner coder, interested in many different things, with a big dream to work in the video game industry in the future.

 Pronouns: she/her

 Currently I am learning C# by making a 3D game in Unity: *Cereal Simulator*!
-I have some experience in Flutter but I still have quite a bit to learn before I would be comfortable saying that I master it.
+The most experience I have when it comes to programming is in Android App development with Flutter & .NET MAUI and in Windows Game development with Unity, but I still have lots to learn in both areas.

 I have a lot of project ideas floating around in my head and I hope to someday be able to execute them!
 Currently I sadly only know 5 programming languages: Dart in the Flutter Framework, C# in Unity, HTML & CSS, Javascript and Python, however my knowledge in JS is very limited and I never use Python